ewerk/authzed-http-client/docs/building-locally.md

 ./src/local-builds/generate.sh
 ```

+> ℹ️
-> ℹ️ The local build approach is main intention is to support local dev and testing.
-The _real_ source of truth are the GitHub actions.
+> The main intention for the local builds is to support local dev and testing.
+> The _real_ source of truth are the GitHub actions.